 Conditions that are considered dental emergencies include:

 If you sustain trauma to your mouth and lose a tooth, it is crucial to act quickly to preserve the tooth root and ensure the greatest chance for successful reimplantation.

 - Severely Chipped or Cracked Teeth

 A severely cracked or broken tooth can cause intense discomfort and leaves your teeth vulnerable to decay and infection.

 - An Abscessed Tooth

-A dental abscess is a serious and potentially life-threatening condition.
+A Dental Abscess is a serious and potentially life-threatening condition.
 A pocket of pus forms on the tooth root or gum, causing an infection.
 In addition to swelling and fever, an abscess can spread the infection to the surrounding tissues and blood vessels, affecting other areas of your body.

 - Excessive Post-Surgical Bleeding

-While some minor bleeding is to be expected following dental surgeries, such as a tooth extraction or implant procedure, excess blood loss may indicate post-surgical complications or infection.
+While some minor bleeding is to be expected following dental surgeries, such as tooth extraction or implant procedure, excess blood loss may indicate post-surgical complications or infection.

 What to Expect at An Emergency Dental Appointment